 We own timber properties in the southeastern United States and in Canada.
-With respect to our United States timber properties, which consisted of approximately 269,350 acres at January 31, 2009, depletion expense is computed on the basis of cost and the estimated recoverable timber acquired.
+With respect to our United States timber properties, which consisted of approximately 272,600 acres at April 30, 2009, depletion expense is computed on the basis of cost and the estimated recoverable timber acquired.
 Our land costs are maintained by tract.
 Merchantable timber costs are maintained by five product classes, pine sawtimber, pine chip-n-saw, pine pulpwood, hardwood sawtimber and hardwood pulpwood, within a "depletion block," with each depletion block based upon a geographic district or subdistrict.
 Currently, we have 11 depletion blocks.
 These same depletion blocks are used for pre-merchantable timber costs.
 Each year, we estimate the volume of our merchantable timber for the five product classes by each depletion block.
 These estimates are based on the current state in the growth cycle and not on quantities to be available in future years.
 Our estimates do not include costs to be incurred in the future.
 We then project these volumes to the end of the year.
 Upon acquisition of a new timberland tract, we record separate amounts for land, merchantable timber and pre-merchantable timber allocated as a percentage of the values being purchased.
 These acquisition volumes and costs acquired during the year are added to the totals for each product class within the appropriate depletion block(s).
-The total of the beginning, one-year growth and acquisition volumes are divided by the total undepleted historical cost to arrive at a depletion rate, which is then used for the current year.
-As timber is sold, we multiply the volumes sold by the depletion rate for the current year to arrive at the depletion cost.
-Our Canadian timberland, which consisted of approximately 27,400 acres at January 31, 2009, did not have any depletion expense since it is not actively managed at this time.
+The total of the beginning, one-year growth and acquisition volumes are divided by the total undepleted historical cost to arrive at a depletion cost.
+Our Canadian timberland, which consisted of approximately 27,400 acres at April 30, 2009, did not have any depletion expense since it is not actively managed at this time.